hypermedia-app/Alcaeus/gitbook/api-documentation/readme.md

 const rep = await client.loadResource('https://sources.test.wikibus.org/');

 console.log(`The documentation URI is: '${li(rep.xhr.headers.get('Link'))[docUri].url}'`);
-const apiDoc = rep.root.apiDocumentation;
+const apiDoc = rep.root.apiDocumentation.valueOr(null);
 {% endrunkit %}

-The getter returns a `Maybe<ApiDocumentation>` object which makes it easier to handle representations without or when it failed to load for some reason.
-See [this post][mm] for usage examples.
+The getter returns a `Maybe<ApiDocumentation>` object which makes it easier to handle representations without it or when it failed to load for some reason.

 {% hint style="working" %}
  For a